okfn/opendataeditor/portal/content/docs/contributing/contribution-guidelines.md

 If you don’t feel comfortable using Github, you can also send us an email at info[at]okfn.org.

 ## Code contributions

-### Coding standards
-If you wish to contribute to the Open Data Editor codebase, the first thing you should do is check [the development contribution guide](https://opendataeditor.okfn.org/contributing/development/) to make sure you have all the prerequisites in place.

-Follow [the Open Knowledge coding standards](https://github.com/okfn/coding-standards) as much as possible, to make sure your code contribution is consistent, readable, and maintainable.

-When making changes to an existing file, please try to follow the same style that file already uses.
-This helps maintain a consistent look and ensures contributions remain focused on meaningful improvements rather than formatting adjustments.

 ### Pull requests
 Please check first [the issue tracker](https://github.com/okfn/opendataeditor/issues).
 Look for issues with “help wanted” or “good first issue.” **If you want to submit a PR there needs to be a corresponding issue** in the issue tracker.
 Please link the issue in your PR, and provide a brief explanation of the changes you are pushing.
 In case there is no issue, please submit an issue first and assign it to the Product Owner Romina Colman (@romicolman) for review and approval before moving on with your PR.
 You can include any question you may have in the issue.